Conditions in Shopify Flow

 Starts with

-Starts with compares values to see whether the first value starts with the data in the second value.
+Starts with compares values to check whether the first value starts with the data in the second value.
 In the following example, the value for order.shippingAddress.country is retrieved from your store data and compared to the second value, United.

 Example of a workflow that uses the starts with logical operator to cancel an order if the retrieved data starts with the string United